ponachte/pacsoi-aggregator/README.md

 ```

 ## Run the Aggregator
+First configure the aggregator by updating `k8s/aggregator-config.yaml`.
+- The aggregator_external_host will be automatically set during `make minikube-deploy` with the $MINIKUBE_IP env var
+- If `as_issuer` is not set, UMA Authorization for the aggregator is disabled

-To deploy the aggregator into the minikube server first update the `k8s/aggregator.yaml` deployment file.
+Deploy the aggregator to the cluster
-Add the kubernetes cluster IP and the UMA server IP as environment variables
 ```bash
 make minikube-deploy
 ```